Naruno/Naruno/db/README.md

-The db in this directory.
+The databases and local files in this directory.